-A Bachelor of Science in Computer Science (CS) earns New Mexico Tech students the most money after college (an average $105K per year).
-The degree that warrants the lowest level of financial compensation is a Bachelor of Science in Mechanical Engineering (ME) ($59K on average annually).
+A Bachelor of Science in Environmental Engineering earns New Mexico Tech students the most money after college (an average $143K per year).
+Graduates holding a Master of Public Administration (MPA) fare the worst in terms of compensation with an average yearly salary of around $50K.

 Benefits and Perks

-Schools similar to New Mexico Tech include Western New Mexico University, Northern Arizona University, and the University of Texas at El Paso.
+Median pay for Southwestern Oklahoma State University grads is about $66K, making their salaries most similar to those of New Mexico Tech grads.
+Other schools similar to New Mexico Tech include Western New Mexico University, Northern Arizona University, and University of Texas at El Paso.